dhanwar-naveen/Xenon-Project/README.md

 - It has four pages, Login, contact, home and about.
 (Image atteched below)
 - Each page has a check for session, without session page will rediract to login page automatically.
 - for responsiveness used media queries for css.
+- Created backend for cars api but did not integreted to frontend.

 ## Testing